Models and Criteria#

 Note that criterions can have trainable parameters, which are automatically handled

-by the training loops implemented in cebra.solver.base.Solver
+by the training loops implemented in cebra.solver.base.Solver classes.

 - cebra.models.criterions.dot_similarity(ref, pos, neg)#